MicrosoftDocs/VBA-Docs/api/Excel.Application.ProtectedViewWindowDeactivate.md

 ## Return value

- **Nothing**
+Nothing

 ## Example

 The following code example minimizes any Protected View window when it is deactivated.
-This code must be placed in a class module and an instance of that class must be correctly initialized.
-For more information about how to use event procedures with the **Application** object, see [Using Events with the Application Object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).
+This code must be placed in a class module, and an instance of that class must be correctly initialized.

+For more information about how to use event procedures with the **Application** object, see [Using events with the Application object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).

 ```vb